✦ Enhanced Edition

 Romans 16:16 (KJ3)

 "Greet one another with a holy kiss.
-The churches of Christ greet you."
+The assemblies of Christ greet you."

 Applying the Three Questions: The original meaning was a customary greeting in that culture.
 The timeless principle is warm, genuine affection among believers.
 Today we might apply this through handshakes, hugs, or whatever culturally appropriate greeting expresses sincere Christian love.